-As a sociologist of education, I study the social construction of disability and giftedness, and how these relate to inequality.
-In particular, my research examines the role of special and gifted education in stratification by race, gender, socioeconomic status, and linguistic background.
+As a sociologist of education, I study the racialized and gendered constructions of disability and giftedness, how these processes are shaped by school context, and how they relate to educational inequality.
 I use multiple methods, including experimental and quasi-experimental methods, observational data analyses, and interviews, to understand how students are sorted into special and gifted education programs, and how these services ameliorate and exacerbate inequalities.
-In another line of research, I focus on social capital in schools, examining relations among teachers, families, and administrations, and how these relations are shaped by -- and shape -- inequality by race/ethnicity, and how social capital can support student outcomes.
+In another line of research, I focus on social capital in schools, examining relations among teachers, families, and administrations, and how these relations are shaped by -- and shape -- inequality by race/ethnicity, class, gender, and disability.
 I received my Ph.D. in Sociology from the University of Wisconsin-Madison, my M.A.T. in Special Education from Western New Mexico University, and my A.B. in Sociology from Bryn Mawr College.

 Prior to joining NYU, I was a Postdoctoral Fellow at the University of Notre Dame's Center for Research on Educational Opportunity.
 I also taught students with disabilities in northwestern New Mexico for five years.

-At NYU, I teach classes to students preparing to become special education teachers, including methods to support diverse student populations, methods for students with low-incidence disabilities, and using classroom data for reflective practice.
+At NYU, I teach classes to students preparing to become special education teachers, including methods for teaching for racial justice, methods for students with low-incidence disabilities, and using classroom data for reflective practice.

 ***If you do not have institutional access to my publications, I am happy to provide you with a copy***

 - Fish, Rachel.
 2022.
 “Stratified Medicalization of Schooling Difficulties.”
 Social Science & Medicine.